Eating well and mental health

 Some of the recommended foods are not always good options if you

 want to slim down.
-For instance avocados and nuts have a low
+As mentioned above, foods with a low glycaemic

 Avocados have about 12 times more calories than